kuutsav/llm-toys/README.md

 Small(7B and below), production-ready finetuned LLMs for a diverse set of useful tasks.

-Supported tasks: Paraphrasing, Changing the tone of a passage, Summarization and Topic detection from a dailogue, Retrieval augmented QA.
+Supported tasks: Paraphrasing, Changing the tone of a passage, Summary and Topic generation from a dailogue, Retrieval augmented QA.

 We finetune LoRAs on quantized 3B and 7B models.
 The 3B model is finetuned on specific tasks, while the 7B model is